 Pavel is a good example of the greed and excess that is the hallmark of many executives.
 Greed is a characteristic that cuts across most human endeavors and goes back as long as our species has been on earth.
 Throughout humankind’s history, greed has had a mixed press.
 On one hand it has been hailed as the motor of economic growth and human progress, on the other, uncontrolled greed, has been seen as the cause of much misery, as recent economic history has shown very dramatically.
 In spite of these examples, our culture continues to place a high value on materialism, and, by extension, greed.

 Recognising the greed syndrome

 What are the warning signs of uncontrolled greed?

-- Overly self-centered behavior becomes the first give-away of greedy people.
+- Overly self-centered behaviour becomes the first give-away of greedy people.
 Greedy people are always saying “me, me, me” with very little regard for the needs and feelings of others.